 What is border-style in CSS?

 Border-style property is used in CSS to set a design for the border of an element.
-Moreover, it is up to you whether you want your border to be sold, dotted, dashed, double, or any other style, like this:
+Moreover, it is up to you whether you want your border to be solid, dotted, dashed, double, or any other style, like this:

 border-style: solid;